Your rights as a shared owner

 Annual flat entrance door inspections (for buildings 11m or taller only)

-This involves a qualified engineer carrying out a visual inspection of the flat entrance fire resisting door, including checking the fire resisting qualities of the fire door hinges and all door hardware where we own or are responsible for the building.
+This involves a qualified person carrying out a visual inspection of the flat entrance fire resisting door, including checking the door self-closes effectively and fits correctly in the frame.

 Asbestos check